 Warped, Rotting Siding

-Inspect your home’s siding for rotted areas under warped siding.
-Using a screwdriver or blunt instrument, test areas under the siding.
-Is the siding loose or does the area underneath give way easily?
-This is a sure sign that the siding needs to be replaced right away.
+Warped, rotting siding might be the sign of something even worse underneath.
+Take stock of your situation so that you can make a plan.
+Start by closely inspecting your home for areas of warped siding.
+You can test for rotting under the siding without removing it.
+Using a screwdriver or blunt instrument to examine the area under the siding.
+Is the siding loose, or does the area underneath give way easily?
+This is a sure sign that there is significant damage underneath and the siding needs to be replaced right away.

 Overall Dull, Faded Appearance

-Over time, some siding can tend to fade in color and bend or curl at some of the edges.
-If your home’s siding is looking old and tired, you can give it a fresh new look that increases the value of your entire home.
-Newer styles of vinyl and fiber cement siding can can keep your home looking newer with improved technology in fade resistance and material durability.
+Over time, some siding fades and curls at the edges.
+If your home's siding tells the story of its years, you can give it a fresh new look that increases the value of your entire home.
+Newer vinyl and fiber cement siding styles can keep your home looking newer for longer with improved technology in fade resistance and material durability.

 Rot And Mold On And Underneath Siding Planks

-When you spot any mold or water leaks on the interior walls of your home, this could be an indication that your siding is in need of repair.
+If you spot any mold or water leaks on the interior walls of your home, this could also indicate that your siding needs repair.
 Over time, your home can shift, causing siding panels to become loosened.
-When this occurs, water can get behind the siding planks and in some cases even into the interior of your home where it can lead to further rotting and damage to the framework of the home.
-Not all signs of mold or fungus indicate a need for new siding, but a careful check both inside and out should be undertaken.
+When this occurs, water can get behind the siding planks and in some cases, even into the interior of your home, leading to further rotting and damage to your home's framework.
+Not all signs of mold or fungus inside indicate a need for new siding, but it should always prompt a more complete investigation.